Diners Club International: United Arab Emirates

 Diners Club UAE, Egypt, Lebanon and Jordan is owned and operated by the Network International subsidiary of Emirates NBD Bank.

 United Kingdom and Ireland franchise

-On August 7, 2012, Citigroup announced the sale of its Diners Club franchise in the United Kingdom and Ireland to Affiniture Cards, a private investor group.
+In August 2012, Citigroup sold the Diners Club franchise in the United Kingdom and Ireland to Affiniture Cards, a private investor group.

 Venezuela

 Mercantil Banco is the sole franchisee of Diners Club in Venezuela since 1968.

 Vietnam

-On January 23, 2018, it was announced that Vietinbank had entered into a partnership with Diners Club International to be the exclusive issuer of Diners Club cards (both standard and contactless) in Vietnam.
+In January 2018, Vietinbank entered into a partnership with Diners Club International to be the exclusive issuer of Diners Club cards in Vietnam.